Red Lick, Texas

 Red Lick is a city in Bowie County, Texas, United States.
-It is part of the Texarkana metropolis.
-The population was 1,008 at the 2010 census, and 946 in 2020.
+It is part of the Texarkana metropolitan area.
+Its population was 1,008 at the 2010 census and 946 in 2020.

 Geography

-Red Lick is located in eastern Bowie County 9 mi northwest of downtown Texarkana.
+Red Lick is located in eastern Bowie County, 9 mi northwest of downtown Texarkana.
 Interstate 30 touches the southern border of the city, but the nearest access is either from Nash to the east or Leary to the west.
-According to the United States Census Bureau, the city has a total area of 5.0 km2, of which 4.7 sqkm is land and 0.3 sqkm, or 5.66%, is water.
+According to the United States Census Bureau, the city has a total area of 5.0 km2, of which 0.3 sqkm, or 5.66%, is covered by water.